 Observations / Measurements

 Each observation or measurement is described succinctly in terms of the following elements, which are grouped in OSCAR/Surface under the heading “Observations / Measurements”: variable, units, analytical methods (Measurement/observing method in WMDS), Programs/network affiliations (which includes the Status of the observing facility), Application Areas, Source of observation, geometry (Spatial extent in WMDS) and Data policy/Use constraints.
 Under each variable and for each data series segments, that may be present, the information is structured under “schedule” and “instruments”.
-Under “schedule” the following metadata elements are listed: Temporal reporting interval (Temporal reporting period in WMDS), Diurnal base time and Schedule itself (Month From-To; Weekday From-To; Hour From-To); Under “Instruments” the following metadata elements are listed:
+Under “schedule” the following metadata elements are listed: Temporal reporting interval (Temporal reporting period in WMDS), Diurnal base time and Schedule itself (Month From-To; Weekday From-To; Hour From-To); Under “Instruments” the following metadata elements are listed: Manufacturer, Model, Configuration, Serial number, QA/QC schedule, Firmware version, Use since, Use till, Coordinates (Latitude, Longitude, Elevation), Geo-positioning method, Distance from reference surface, Type of reference surface and Comments (this one is not considered a individual metadata element in the WMDS), Status, Status From, To, Maintenance periods (Description, party and date).

 Some other metadata elements are included under this heading of OSCAR/Surface, which are not required for phase 1: Latency, Sampling procedures and Representativeness.
 Also included are the following elements which are not part of the WMDS: Near Real Time, Near Real Time URL and Last updated.